 Head here for nightlife fun, dance parties, and more.
 For midweek fun, Wednesday nights at MJQ is the longest-running dance party in the city!
 See Atlanta’s best and most exciting DJs in a laid-back, fun environment.

 Inside MJQ, The Drunken Unicorn venue offers live music in all genres, dance events, comedy shows, and more.

 MJQ has announced that they will be moving locations, and that 2023 will be their last year at their current address.
 Stay tuned for details as plans are announced, and follow MJQ’s website and social media for updates!

 11. Get a Souvenir You’ll Keep Forever from an Atlanta Tattoo Studio

-A tattoo is a permanent, lifelong decision that’s best approached with thoughtfulness and serious consideration.
+A tattoo is a permanent, lifelong decision that’s best approached with thoughtfulness consideration.
 But, if you’re ready to get one, Atlanta has plenty of amazing tattoo artists to choose from!

 The artist and shop that’s best for your needs can depend on the type, style, and size of tattoo you have in mind.
 We recommend asking friends about their experiences, as well as visiting tattoo studios to view artists’ books.

-For more Atlanta fun, check out our unique walking tours – including food and history experiences you won’t find anywhere else.
-Unexpected Atlanta is officially the #1 Atlanta activity on TripAdvisor, with nearly 1,500 five-star reviews!
+For more Atlanta fun for adults, come tour Atlanta with us!
+Unexpected Atlanta’s offerings include food and history experiences you won’t find anywhere else.
+We’re proud to be the #1 Atlanta tour activity on TripAdvisor, with nearly 1,500 five-star reviews!